 V. Citizens Advisory Committees

 Pursuant to Council policy, applications are kept on file for a two-year period and when vacancies arise for the position(s) applied for, the applicants are contacted to determine availability and continued interest in serving.
-Applications and supporting documentation are public record and may be posted on the internet.
+Applications and supporting documentation are a public record and may be posted on the internet.

 NOTICE: Section 702 of the City Charter requires that members of Boards or Commissions appointed by the City Council shall be from the qualified electors of the City.

 The Roster of Boards, Commissions and Committees includes meeting times and locations [Please note that meetings with an asterisk (*) denotes that the meetings are not open to the public].
 Pursuant to the Ralph M. Brown Act, agendas are required to be posted at least 72 hours prior to public meetings.
 You can learn more about the Ralph M. Brown Act (the Brown Act) by viewing this video which highlights aspects of the Brown Act.